bit-phile/bit-phile.github.io/content/tech/docker/docker-volume.md

 NOTHING?
 Well, we just created it 😂!

 ### Mount Volume to container
-There are two methods of mounting volume to container.
+There are two methods of mounting volume to the container.
 1. `--mount` option
 2. `-v` option

-`-v` option is like shorthand. `--mount` is verbose and explicit, that is why we going to use `--mount` throughout this post.
+`-v` option is like shorthand. `--mount` is verbose and explicit, which is why we going to use `--mount` throughout this post.

 Let's create a container and mount it to this volume we have just created.